benwh1/benwh1.github.io/_drafts/an-interesting-pattern-in-the-digits-of-various-infinite-series.md

  \infty & \color{green}{3.141592653589793238462643383279502884197169399375105820974944}
 \end{array}$$

-Quite impressive to look at.
+which is quite impressive to look at.
 The question, then, is what *is* the error series?
 What are the numbers $$1, 1, 5, 61, \dots$$?

-Exercise for the reader: use the table above to find the next two terms of the error series, and hence the next two terms of the sequence $$1, 1, 5, 61, \dots$$.
+Exercise for the reader: use the table above to predict the next two terms of the error series, and hence the next two terms of the sequence $$1, 1, 5, 61, \dots$$.

 ## **Generalised Harmonic Numbers**